Pain, PONV, Temperature, and Comfort Interventions

 Pain PatternPossible ConcernPriority Response

-Pain out of proportion with passive stretchCompartment syndromeNeurovascular check, urgent notification
+Pain out of proportion, worse with passive stretchCompartment syndromeNeurovascular check, remove constriction, urgent surgeon call

-Neck pressure after thyroid surgeryExpanding hematomaAirway readiness, surgeon/anesthesia now
+Neck pressure/swelling after thyroid surgeryExpanding hematomaAirway readiness, surgeon and anesthesia now

 PONV and Aspiration Prevention

-Postoperative nausea and vomiting (PONV) can be a comfort issue, but it can also threaten airway, wounds, hemodynamics, and discharge readiness.
-First protect the airway: turn the head or position laterally when appropriate, provide suction, withhold oral intake until safe, and assess for aspiration signs.
-Then use ordered antiemetics, hydration support, reduced opioid exposure when possible, slow position changes, aromatherapy or relaxation measures if appropriate, and reassessment.
+Postoperative nausea and vomiting (PONV) is a comfort problem that can also threaten the airway, wounds, hemodynamics, and discharge readiness.
+First protect the airway: turn the head or position laterally when appropriate, provide suction, withhold oral intake until protective reflexes return, and assess for aspiration signs.
+Then use ordered antiemetics, which usually target different receptors for additive effect: ondansetron (a serotonin 5-HT3 antagonist), dexamethasone, and a scopolamine patch or low-dose droperidol per orders.
+Add hydration support, reduced opioid load, slow position changes, and relaxation measures, then reassess.

-Persistent vomiting, abdominal distention, blood in emesis, hypotension, severe headache, or neurologic changes should not be treated as routine PONV.
+Persistent vomiting, abdominal distention, blood in emesis, hypotension, severe headache, or new neurologic change is not routine PONV.
 Connect the symptom to the procedure and anesthesia history.

 Temperature and Shivering

 Temperature is a physiologic vital sign.
-Hypothermia, often less than 36 C, can delay drug metabolism, worsen coagulopathy, increase wound complications, and trigger shivering.
-Shivering can markedly increase oxygen demand, which matters in patients with coronary disease, anemia, lung disease, or major blood loss.
-Apply forced-air warming, warm blankets, warmed fluids if ordered, and ongoing temperature checks.
+Hypothermia, generally a core temperature below 36 C, delays drug metabolism, worsens coagulopathy, increases surgical-site infection risk, and triggers shivering.
+Shivering can raise oxygen consumption by up to roughly 300-400%, a serious load for patients with coronary disease, anemia, lung disease, or major blood loss.
+Apply forced-air warming, warm blankets, warmed IV fluids if ordered, and continue temperature checks until normothermia.

-Hyperthermia has a different urgency.
+Hyperthermia carries different urgency.
 Fever may reflect warming overshoot, infection, transfusion reaction, thyroid storm, serotonin syndrome, or malignant hyperthermia depending on timing and associated findings.
-A rapidly rising temperature with rigidity, tachycardia, and hypercarbia after trigger exposure is an emergency, not routine fever.
+A rapidly rising temperature with rigidity, tachycardia, and rising ETCO2 after trigger exposure is an emergency, not routine fever, and is covered in the emergencies section.

 Nonpharmacologic Does Not Mean Optional

-Positioning, splinting, ice, elevation when appropriate, guided breathing, reduced stimulation, and family presence can lower distress and drug requirements.
+Positioning, splinting an incision during coughing, ice, elevation when appropriate, guided breathing, reduced stimulation, and family presence lower distress and drug requirements.
 Use them deliberately, especially when opioids or sedatives are risky.
-However, do not let comfort measures delay treatment of airway compromise, bleeding, severe neurovascular pain, or an emergency temperature pattern.
+However, never let comfort measures delay treatment of airway compromise, bleeding, severe neurovascular pain, or an emergency temperature pattern.

 Comfort With Safety

-Comfort interventions include splinting, repositioning, ice or heat when appropriate, reducing noise and light, protecting privacy, reuniting selected patients with family, treating pruritus, and relieving urinary retention.
+Comfort interventions include splinting, repositioning, ice or heat when appropriate, reducing noise and light, protecting privacy, reuniting selected patients with family, treating opioid-related pruritus, and relieving urinary retention.
 CPAN questions test sequencing.
 If the patient is unstable, stabilize first.
-If the patient is stable but uncomfortable, choose the intervention that matches the cause and then reassess the response.
+If the patient is stable but uncomfortable, choose the intervention that matches the cause, then reassess the response.

 Test Your Knowledge

-A patient rates pain 9/10 but is difficult to arouse, has respirations of 8/min, and has increasing ETCO2.
+A patient rates pain 9/10 but is difficult to arouse, has respirations of 8/min, and a rising ETCO2.
 What is the best first action?

 A